-Deviation (passband) is the programmable band around the setpoint in which the setpoint can be programmed to energize the relay inside or outside the deviation
+Deviation (passband) is the programma- Deviation ble band around the setpoint in which the + setpoint can be programmed to energize sP the relay inside or outside the deviation -

-The deviation setting can be any value between 1 and 65535 counts.
-The number of counts selected act both positively and negatively on the setpoint, forming a deviation band around the setpoint.
+The deviation setting can be any value + between 1 and 65535 counts.
+The num-suber of counts selected act both positively and negatively on the setpoint, forming a deviation band around the setpoint.